vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 To judge by his inscriptions, Tīvaradeva was a great warrior.
 In his military campaigns he may have been supported by the alliance which had evidently been forged between the Maukharis and the rulers of Daks.iṇa Kosala.

 There was enough geographical proximity for the Maukharis and Somavam. śīs to come into contact.
-Sarvavarman [reigning brother of S¯uryavarman, H.T.B.] was ´ overlord of Kalanjar region and probably held the Vindhyan fort Asigarh; 61 and the Somavam. śī kings of Mahākosala were associated with Mekala regioṇIt is likely that [the Maukhari king] ¯Iśānavarman was helped by the Somavam. śī king in his campaign against the Vis.ṇukun. ḍins of Andhra. ¯ 62 Tīvaradeva who was master of the entire Mahākosala region must have facilitated ¯Iśānavarman’s march into the interior of Orissa and Andhra. ¯ 63 (Sinha 1977, 118 f.)
+Sarvavarman [reigning brother of Sūryavarman, H.T.B.] was ´ overlord of Kalanjar region and probably held the Vindhyan fort Asigarh; 61 and the Somavam. śī kings of Mahākosala were associated with Mekala regioṇIt is likely that [the Maukhari king] Īśānavarman was helped by the Somavam. śī king in his campaign against the Vis.ṇukun. ḍins of Andhra. ¯ 62 Tīvaradeva who was master of the entire Mahākosala region must have facilitated Īśānavarman’s march into the interior of Orissa and Andhra. ¯ 63 (Sinha 1977, 118 f.)

 Tīvaradeva may have actively participated in the exploits of his northern ally, since his successor, Nannarāja II, credits him with sovereignty over Orissa (Utkala) etc. 64